How to Adapt a Recliner for Right Arm Surgery

 Step #1: Remove the Connections

-Ensure that all power connections are turned off and the batteries are removed.
+Ensure all power connections are turned off and the batteries removed.
 This is essential for the safety of the person operating.

 Remove the buttons that are connected on the right side of the armrest.
 Be careful to do this gently and without removing the marks on the buttons.

-Place the buttons carefully, be sure not to misplace or lose them.
+Place the buttons carefully, and do not misplace or lose them.
 Remember the functionality of each button.
 Write it down if necessary.

 Step #2: Get the Wires Ready

 Measure the length of the sitting space of the recliner.
-This is needed for deciding the length of wire required to shift the controls to the other side.
+You must decide the wire length required to shift the controls to the other side.

-Cut wire of required length using the wire strippers.
+Cut wire of the required length using the wire strippers.
 Do not use your teeth or other instruments to avoid imperfections.
-Strip off some insulating section of the wire on either end.
+Strip off some insulating sections of the wire on either end.

 Step #3 Soldering the Wires